Two projects have been undertaken to explore the University’s history, as part of the broader Race Equality Charter Action Plan.

 Pro-Vice-Chancellor for EDI Dr Shaid Mahmood said: “There are similar projects going on in higher education institutions (and in other fields) across the country, forming a shift in the sector towards rectifying omissive histories.
 We may well uncover positive stories but there is also the possibility of finding out some uncomfortable truths.
 In either case, we will be deepening our understanding of our institution’s history and enabling recognition of the experience of every member of our community, present and past.”

-Liz Waller, Director of Library and Collections, added: “The assessment of our past and current collections care and curatorial practice is part of ensuring our approach is aligned with best practice across our professional sectors and our commitment to collaboration in advancing development in those areas.”
+Liz Waller, (former) Director of Library and Collections, added: “The assessment of our past and current collections care and curatorial practice is part of ensuring our approach is aligned with best practice across our professional sectors and our commitment to collaboration in advancing development in those areas.”

 Please email us if you would like further information about either of the projects: race.equality@durham.ac.uk